Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: On the Number of Algebraic Number fields having Bounded Absolute Discriminant

-Motivated again by the same work of Lemke Oliver-Thorne \cite{lem}, we again take great advantage of the first part of [\cite{lem}, Theorem 1.2] by applying it on $M_{l}(X)$.
-In doing so, we then obtain the following corollary:
+Motivated again by that same work of Lemke Oliver-Thorne \cite{lem}, we again take great advantage of the first part of [\cite{lem}, Theorem 1.2] by applying it on $M_{\upsilon}(X)$.
+In doing so, we then immediate obtain the following:

-\begin{cor}Assume Corollary \ref{7.2}, and let $M_{l}(X)$ be the number defined as in \textnormal{(\ref{M_{l}})}.
+\begin{cor}Assume Corollary \ref{7.2}, and let $M_{\upsilon}(X)$ be the number defined as in \textnormal{(\ref{M_{l}})}.
 Then we have

 \end{cor}